-You need to get permission from the council if you want to organise an event that affects the flow of pedestrians or vehicles.
+You need permission from us to hold an event that affects the flow of vehicles or pedestrians.

 controlled parking zones.
-All this helps to reduce any nuisance to local residents and make sure that emergency services can access the area at all times.
+This helps to reduce nuisance to local residents and make sure that emergency services can access the area at all times.

 - Armed Forces Day